-On Saturday, April 24.
-2021 from 9am to 1pm the Channel Islands Park Foundation will be conducting native plant sale featuring species endemic to the Channel Islands.
-The sale will be next to the Channel Islands National Park visitor center at 1901 Spinnaker Drive.
-This is all the way at the end of the Ventura Harbor.
+On Saturday, October 9, 2021 from 9am to 1pm the Channel Islands Park Foundation and the Ventura County Master Gardeners will be conducting native plant sale featuring species endemic to the Channel Islands.
+The sale will be next to the Channel Islands National Park Visitor Center at 1901 Spinnaker Drive.
+This is at the end of the Ventura Harbor.

 The park foundations board of directors consists of a diverse group who have one very important thing in common; they love the Channel Islands and are committed to supporting Channel Islands National Park.

 John Wickenhaeuser is a life-long educator who grew up in Santa Barbara admiring the Channel Islands.
 He wrote his senior thesis at UC Santa Barabara about the exotic species removal program on Santa Cruz Island.
 John was the Vice President of a rescue and safety equipment sales and training company in the Bay Area before moving to Ojai, where he served as the Director of Technology and Sustainability at Ojai Valley School.
 He is a workgroup leader for the national park and leads as many trips to the islands as he can for restoration, education and recreation.
 He fell in love with the islands while writing his thesis, and rediscovered them when he moved back to the area and has been looking for any way to contribute to the restoration and protection of their extraordinary resources since.

 Vahagn Nahabedian is a California native and a fourth generation oilman.
 He is also a Scuba Instructor and considers the Channel Islands the best diving in the world.
 He is a volunteer scuba diver for Channel Islands Live and has shared his passion for the National Parks with his son Tigran who is also a volunteer with Channel Islands National Park, the first Student Buddy Bison Ambassador for the National Park Trust and a Centennial Events Coordinator for the CIPF.